April Bui Acupuncture

 According to Chinese medicine, osteo/rheumatoid arthritis and fibromyalgia are caused by a combination of the following imbalances:

 • Qi and blood stagnation

 • Excess damp

 • Wind invasion of channels

 • Heat or cold

 • Qi deficiency of spleen, kidney

 In treating osteo/rheumatoid arthritis and fibromyalgia, we use acupuncture and Chinese herbs to achieve these healing effects:

-- Open the affected energy channels.
+• Open the affected energy channels.

 • Move qi and blood and disperse stagnations.

 • Clear damp.

 • Clear wind from channels.

-- Clear heat and reduce inflammation (rheumatoid arthritis)
+• Clear heat and reduce inflammation (rheumatoid arthritis)

-- Reduce pain and improve mobility.
+• Eliminate pain and improve mobility.

-- Fortify spleen qi, yin, and yang.
+• Fortify spleen qi, yin, and yang.

 Careful attention to diet is necessary to minimize flare-ups especially for rheumatoid arthritis.
-A well-rounded health support regimen needs to be established such as a good exercise program, regular massages, proper diet for arthritis, stress reduction - all of which contribute to the reduction of symptoms and enhancement of overall wellness.
+A well-rounded health support regimen needs to be established such as a good exercise program, regular massages, proper diet for arthritis, stress reduction - all of which contribute to the reduction of symptoms and enhance of overall wellness.